braided essay examples

 V. Conclusion

-• Provide a summary of how the three strands are interwoven and what this new perspective reveals about a central theme.
+• Provide a summary of how 3 strands are interwoven and what this new perspective reveals about a central theme.

-• Reiterate the thesis in the light of the three braided narratives.
+• Reiterate a central thesis in a light of 3 braided narratives.

-• Offer final reflections or implications of the insights gained from the essay.
+• Offer final reflections or implications of some insights gained from writing a braided essay.

-Note: You can add or remove body paragraphs depending on the number of strands.
-However, the logic of a braided essay must be followed for 2 or more threads.
-The structure will depend on the number of critical points between 2 or more threads.
+Note: People can add or remove body paragraphs depending on a specific number of strands to write about.
+However, a central logic of a braided essay must be followed for 2 or more threads.
+For example, a standard structure will depend on a number of critical points between 2 or more threads (Miller & Wade, 2021).
 Hence, there can be more than 2 paragraphs in each body section of a braided essay.

 Braided Essay Example